Just like sports, barbecuing and smoking takes practice. No one does it perfectly the first time.

 8 Steps to Smoking With Wood Chips on a Charcoal Grill

-Here is my recommended method of smoking using wood chips with charcoal:
+Here is my recommended method of smoking using wood chips on a charcoal grill or charcoal smoker:

 - Pick the wood chips flavor that will compliment your food (such as cherry, hickory, mesquite or others).

-- Grab a bag of your favorite quality charcoal or briquettes.
+- Grab a bag of your favorite quality lump or charcoal briquettes.

 - Put some charcoal in the chimney and light it.